neroksi/tla_rater/README.md

 Depending on the GPU, the batch size and maximum sequence length varied, the batch size ranging from 2 to 6 while the maximum sequence length could range from 768 to 1024.
 Consequently, the training time per epoch ranged from 1 hour 30 minutes to 3 hours.
 During the final week of the competition, we also leveraged GPU servers provided by Learning Agency Lab to enhance the reproducibility of our results.

 ### 1.2.
 Installing Our project using setup-tools
 Make sure Python (3.10.12) is correctly installed and that the correct virtual environment (if any) is activated (see the below sections about Python installation).
-Then make sure the project is organized as above ([section 0.](#gen_notes)) and that critical files are not missing.
+Then make sure the project is organized as above (see [general notes](#gnotes)) and that critical files are not missing.
 Only then, you can install the project running (from  the project root):

 ````bash
 pip install -e .